Table of Contents

 Shorter time-to-first-response and fewer missed connections.

-More recovered opportunities (e.g., carts, demos, renewals) through timely escalations.
+More recovered opportunities through timely escalation.

 Mini use cases (plug-and-play)